 Slovenia's small media landscape is characterised by a high concentration of ownership.
-In the last two years the process of privatising Slovenia's daily papers which began after the break-up of former Yugoslavia has been completed.
+In recent years the process of privatising Slovenia's daily papers which began after the break-up of the former Yugoslavia has been completed.

-Slovenia's major national dailies did not emerge from the economic crisis unscathed.
-For some years now their sales have been decreasing.
+The leading dailies are still seeing a steady decrease in circulation numbers.
+The tabloid Slovenske novice, which belongs to the Delo group, has however bucked the trend, and now sells twice as many copies as the country’s largest serious daily, Delo.
 At the same time, opinion-forming newspapers like Delo, Dnevnik and Večer have tried to attract new readers with online versions.
 Readers now have to pay for access to most of the journalistic content on these websites.
+But many of those who were previously able to access the content for free have failed to subscribe.